Bulletin #2067, Growing Strawberries

-- Allstar: Berries are large, conical and light red to orange with mild, sweet flavor.
+- Allstar: Berries are large, conical, and light red to orange with a mild, sweet flavor.
 The plants are vigorous and make runners freely.

-- Sparkle: Fruit flavor is excellent, but fruit is dark red and somewhat soft.
-Fruit size tends to decrease as season progresses.
+- Sparkle: Fruit flavor is excellent, but the fruit is dark red and somewhat soft.
+Fruit size tends to decrease as the season progresses.
 Plants are vigorous and produce many runners.

 It is usually best to plant two or more varieties.
-Performance will vary according to the conditions at each site.
+The performance will vary according to the conditions at each site.
 Try new varieties in small trial plantings, next to a variety with which you are familiar.